 WordPress hosting just refers to the hosting for a site whose content is managed via WordPress.
 If you sign up with a web host, log into your hosting control panel, and install WordPress to start adding content to your new site — voila!
 You have WordPress website hosting.

 It’s important to note that there are two subgenres of WP hosting: WordPress.org and WordPress.com.
-The latter is a free, fully-hosted site that allows you to build a very, very basic website, as you would with a brand like Wix or Squarespace.
-This is not the ideal option for folks who are looking to run a business site or aspire to grow a substantial web presence.
-If you’re doing anything more than posting your resume or blogging your ideas for shagrins, you want WordPress.org hosting.
+The latter is a free, fully-hosted site that allows you to build and host basic website with the people who created the platform.
+Although the WordPress hosting platform is on its way up, it’s not yet the ideal option for folks who are looking to run a business site or aspire to grow a substantial web presence.
+If you’re doing anything more than posting your resume or blogging your ideas, you want WordPress.org hosting.

 WordPress.org references the open-source (free) software that can be downloaded and installed pretty easily, particularly if you have a web host that makes this process a breeze.
-Self-hosted WordPress allows you to capitalize on the robust offerings of the established content management system, plus the potential for more features (e.g., free domain, unlimited email accounts, marketing credits, expert support) with an established web hosting provider.
-Self-hosted WordPress is the way to go, folks.
+Self-hosted WordPress allows you to capitalize on the robust offerings of the established content management system, plus the potential for more features, such as a free domain, unlimited email accounts, marketing credits, and expert support).

-All in all, we deem hosts worthy of recognition based on feedback from end-users, our team, and the WordPress community.
-BlueHost WordPress hosting plans have been endorsed by WordPress itself!
+All in all, we deem hosts worthy of recognition based on feedback from end users, our team, and the WordPress community.
+BlueHost WordPress hosting plans have even been endorsed by the WordPress team itself!

-The vast majority of WordPress users fall into the shared hosting bucket.
+The vast majority of WordPress users fall into the shared hosting pool.
 Shared hosting just means that you are sharing space on a server with other customers.
-Naturally, this saves you tremendous mulah rather than having to eat the cost of a server that’s all yours with resources you may not need just yet.
-If your host is on their game, you shouldn’t even know your shared server neighbors exist.
-InMotion, SiteGround, and Bluehost WordPress hosting are among the most popular offerings for this market.
+Naturally, this saves you tremendous money and time setting up and managing a server.
+InMotion Hosting, SiteGround, and Bluehost WordPress hosting are among the most popular offerings for this market.

-Shared server WordPress hosts usually offer unlimited email, domains, storage, and site traffic, along with a free domain name registration and often times a boat-load of search engine advertising credits.
-Of course, 1-click installation for WordPress is a must.
+Shared WordPress hosting plans usually offer unlimited email, domains, storage, and site traffic, along with a free domain name registration and often a boat-load of search engine advertising credits.
+Of course, one-click installation for WordPress is a must.

 Our favorite WordPress cloud hosting providers tout highly-available virtual servers, free SSD storage, and a seamless migration process.
-InMotion and BlueHost WordPress hosting plans lead the VPS market.
+InMotion Hosting and BlueHost WordPress hosting plans lead the VPS market for WordPress.

 For folks in need of high-powered hardware with resources solely dedicated to keeping your popular site up and running quickly and smoothly, dedicated hosting for WordPress is your solution.
 Dedicated customers get tons of RAM, storage, and CPU, and typically a higher echelon of technical support to meet the needs of maintaining their highly-trafficked site.

 Ideally, your dedicated WordPress server will be configured with multi-layer caching and SSDs for added speed, with premium service providers managing the updates to the core and keeping your plugins optimized for you.
-For all things dedicated hosting — WordPress and beyond — InMotion hosting is king.
+For all things dedicated hosting — WordPress and beyond — Liquid Web hosting is king.

 The key component to getting WordPress hosting is the software.
-This can be found, downloaded, and installed at WordPress.org, but if you find the right hosting provider, they’ll streamline this process for you in one of two ways: 1-click installs or pre-installation.
+This can be found, downloaded, and installed via WordPress.org, but if you find the right hosting provider, they’ll streamline this process for you in one of two ways: one-click installs or pre-installation.

-If you poke around the reviews on our site, you’ll quickly find that the top hosts out there offer what are known as 1-click installs.
-This just means that they allow you to download and install popular apps with the click of a button found in your control panel (e.g., cPanel or Plesk).
+If you poke around the reviews on our site, you’ll quickly find that the top hosts out there offer what are known as one-click installs.
+This just means that they allow you to download and install popular apps with the click of a button found in your control panel.

-For example, eHost comes with the web’s #1 control panel, cPanel, included on all shared hosting plans.
-Customers can log into their cPanel dashboard and choose from one of hundreds of apps and scripts, including content management systems (CMSs) like Drupal, Joomla, and the CMS of the hour: WordPress.
+For example, A2 Hosting comes with the web’s #1 control panel, cPanel, included on all shared hosting plans.
+Customers can log into their cPanel dashboard and choose from one of hundreds of apps and scripts, including content management systems like Drupal, Joomla, and the CMS of the hour: WordPress.

-Users looking to start an eCommerce site may opt for 1-click installation of PrestaShop or Magento, but you can also use WordPress for your content, install shopping carts, and integrate PayPal to collect your profits.
+Users looking to start an ecommerce site may opt for one-click installation of PrestaShop or Magento, but you can also use WordPress and WooCommerce for your content, install shopping carts, and integrate PayPal to collect your profits.
 The best hosts make this easily doable for even the most novice of customers.

 What could be better than installation with a single click?
 Providers like InMotion Hosting pre-install WordPress at checkout, so you’re ready to get rolling with your new WordPress site instantly.